BenjaminBenetti/vscode-legacy-csproj/README.md

 - When adding files the csproj will automatically be updated.
 - When deleting files or directories the csproj will automatically be updated.
-- `TODO` When renaming files the csproj will automatically be updated.
+- When renaming files the csproj will automatically be updated.
-- `TODO` When moving files the csproj will automatically be updated.
+- When moving files the csproj will automatically be updated.

 # Development